psalaets/url-changed/README.md

 ### Settings

-The [Navigation API](https://developer.mozilla.org/en-US/docs/Web/API/Navigation_API) is used if available.
+If the [Navigation API](https://developer.mozilla.org/en-US/docs/Web/API/Navigation_API) is available, it is used exclusively for URL change detection.
 Otherwise one or more fallbacks are used to achieve a similar effect.

 The 2nd parameter to `urlChanged` specifies which fallbacks to enable.
-All fallbacks are disabled by default so you must enable at least one.
+All fallbacks are disabled by default but **at least one fallback must be enabled**.

 #### Body mutation